Montreal Alouettes: Original Alouettes (1946–1981)

 This episode remains one of the most lopsided trades ever made in the Alouettes history, and it ushered in a dark decade for the team.
 During that time, they failed to register a single winning season.
 From 1968 to 1976 the team played in the Autostade stadium—which had been built as a temporary stadium for Expo 67.
 The stadium's less-than-desirable location on Montreal's waterfront near the Victoria Bridge led to dismal attendance, putting more strain on the team's finances.

-The Als finally bottomed out in 1969, finishing 2–12.
-After that season, Workman sold the team to the highly capable Sam Berger, a former part-owner of the Ottawa Rough Riders.
+Workman sold half the team to Joe Atwell in 1965.
+Atwell bought the remaining shares in 1967.
+The change in ownership failed to reverse the Als' slide.
+They finally bottomed out in 1969, finishing 2–12.
+After that season, Atwell sold the team to the highly capable Sam Berger, a former part-owner of the Ottawa Rough Riders.
 Berger made immediate changes to the team.
 On December 9, the team announced that Red O'Quinn and Sam Etcheverry were returning to the organization, this time as the team's new general manager and head coach, respectively.
 The team also unveiled new uniforms—their home jerseys were now predominantly green, with red and white trim.
-The white helmets with the red "wings" used during the 1960s also disappeared, replaced by a white helmet with a stylized green and red bird's head that formed a lower-case "a".
+The white helmets with the red "wings" used during the 1960s also disappeared, replaced by a white helmet with a stylized green and red bird's head that formed a lower-case "a."
 As one might expect from a team that had won only two games in 1969, many new players were brought in.

 The changes paid immediate dividends.
 Although the team finished third in the East, they defeated the Toronto Argonauts and the Hamilton Tiger-Cats in the playoffs.
 The 1970 season culminated when the Alouettes won the 58th Grey Cup, played on November 28 at Toronto's Exhibition Stadium before a crowd of 32,669.
 Led by quarterback Sonny Wade (who was named the game's most valuable player, and who would soon become a fan favourite in Montreal—not unlike the status his coach had enjoyed in the 1950s), halfback Moses Denson, receivers Gary Lefebvre and Tom Pullen, along with kicker George Springate, the team defeated the Calgary Stampeders 23–10 for the city's first Grey Cup since 1949, also against the Stamps.